cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 {{<image src="img/docs/azimuth-images/Azimuth-landing-Page.jpg" caption="Dashboard">}}

-Once you have successifully signed in you will land on the JASMIN cloud Dashboard as shown below.
+Once you have successifully signed in, you will land on the Azimuth cloud Dashboard as shown below.

 {{<image src="img/docs/azimuth-images/Azimuth-list-of-Tenants-Page.jpg" caption="List of Tenants">}}